Roadmapping

 1. The Problem with Gantt Charts

-Traditional timeline roadmaps (Gantt charts) often fail in software because they imply high certainty in an uncertain environment.
+Traditional timeline roadmaps (like Gantt charts) often fail in software engineering for the same reason: they imply high certainty in an inherently uncertain environment.
+When you commit to specific dates months in advance, you are predicting the future without acknowledging the unknown variables.

-• The Result: Broken trust when dates slip.
+• The Result: Missed deadlines, exhausted engineering teams, and broken trust with product stakeholders when dates inevitably slip.

 2. The “Now, Next, Later” Framework